TritonDataCenter/rfd/rfd/0048/README.md

    listed in exactly one Service, which may be part of exactly one Project.
 An instance may also be listed directly in one Project without an intermediary Service.
- * *Foreign principals* are principals whose identity is cannot be verified by Triton or Manta itself, but who have been authenticated by a trusted external means (further information below).
+ * *Foreign principals* are principals whose identity cannot be verified by Triton or Manta itself, but who have been authenticated by a trusted external means (further information below).
  * Principals (either *accounts*, *sub-users*, or *foreign principals*) can